HR Policy Manual No. 2.09

-Policy: Promotions and transfers provide staff members with an opportunity for career growth and development.
+Policy: Promotions, transfers, and appointments provide staff members with an opportunity for continued learning, career growth, and development.
 Berklee is committed to the professional development, advancement, and retention of every staff member.
-Individuals are encouraged to apply for job openings for which they are qualified and that offer the opportunity for continued learning and professional development.
-This policy outlines the specific procedures associated with promotions and transfers.
+Individuals are encouraged to apply for job openings for which they are interested in and qualified for.
+This policy outlines the specific procedures associated with promotions, transfers, and leadership appointments.

-Note: Promotions and transfers must also serve the best interests of Berklee, and management reserves the right to deny promotions or transfers based on skills, qualifications, and overall performance of the applicant.
+Note: All promotions, transfers, and leadership appointments must serve the best interests of Berklee.
+Management reserves the right to deny promotions or transfers based on skills, qualifications, and overall performance of the applicant.
 Departmental reorganizations that result in position changes will not be considered “transfers” as defined in this policy.

-A list of current job openings is posted on Berklee’s job site.
-All newly created positions and vacancies will also be internally posted via Berklee’s intranet for a period of no less than five days.
+A list of current job openings is posted on the Jobs at Berklee web page.
+Newly created positions and vacancies will be internally posted via Berklee’s intranet for a period of no less than five days.

-Prior to becoming eligible for a promotion or transfer, staff members must successfully complete at least six months of continuous employment from the date of hire as a regular employee at Berklee.
+Prior to becoming eligible for a promotion, transfer, or a leadership appointment, staff members must successfully complete at least one year of continuous employment from the date of hire as a regular employee at Berklee.

 A transfer occurs when a staff member moves from one position to another that is either: